sydroth/super-tic-tac-toe/SPECS.md

 - [ ] Games are played on a web-based game board.

-- [ ] Player can select betwixt different game modes:
+- [ ] Player can select betwixt four different game modes:

-  - [ ] One human player can play a game of classic tic-tac-toe against a computer AI.

-  - [ ] Two human players can play a game of super tic-tac-toe against each other on the same webpage.

-  - [ ] One human player can play a game of super tic-tac-toe against a computer AI opponent.
+  - Classic tic-tac-toe: Player vs. player or player vs. AI
+  - Super tic-tac-toe: Player vs. player or player vs. AI

 - [ ] Player cannot make illegal moves.

 - [ ] Player can start a new game.

 - [ ] Player can view game rules on our website.

+- [ ] Stack includes: HTML, CSS, Javascript, Jasmine testing